damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

 1. Manufacturing technology means all the machinery, equipment and processes that are used to manufacture products.
 So,documentation of manufacturing technology consists

-   - Machine tools
+   - Machine tool is a machine for handling or machining metal or other rigid materials, usually by
     - Turning tools
     - Milling tools
     - Grinding tools
     - Cutting tools
     - Drilling tools
     - Boring tools
     - etc.
-     -
   - Manufacturing process and its machine name
      - 3D printing stereo lithography
      - Wire cutting